BillJr99/Ursinus-CS173/_pages/Activities/activity-expressions.md

   goals:
     - To write statements that manipulate values of different numeric types
     - To manipulate variables in a Java program
+    - To be able to apply operators appropriate to primitive data type values
   models:
     - model: |
         <div style="width: 100%; display: table; border-collapse:separate; border-spacing:5px;">